How to beat your competitors

 You can read here how we tripled Mobal’s sales in 12 months.

-Six ways to spot opportunities your competitors will ignore
+Seven ways to spot opportunities your competitors will ignore

-List your opportunities, and then run them through the following checklist, to identify which of them your competitors are likely to avoid:
+List your opportunities, and then run them through the following checklist to identify which of them your competitors are likely to avoid:

-1. Some competitors will avoid an opportunity because it runs against their strategy, their brand, and what they stand for: If Apple were to start making cars, you could predict with reasonable confidence that it would target the luxury end of the market.
-Apple would be unlikely to compete with a company that sells low-end cars.
-If Google were to launch a car, on the other hand, you might expect it to be lower-priced and more functionally designed.
-Google would, therefore, be less likely to compete with a company that sells luxury cars.
-Coca Cola brands itself as being an age-old classic.
-Pepsi is therefore safe to position itself as being modern, because Coca Cola will not attempt to occupy that position.
+1. Some competitors will avoid an opportunity because it runs against their strategy, their brand, or what they stand for.
+If Rolex were to start making cars, you could predict with reasonable confidence that it would target the luxury end of the market.
+Rolex would be unlikely to compete with a company that sells low-end cars.
+If Ikea were to launch a car, on the other hand, you might expect it to be lower priced and more functionally designed.
+And you’d probably have to assemble it yourself and start it with an Allen wrench.
+Ikea would, therefore, be less likely to compete with a company that sells luxury cars.

-5. Some competitors will avoid an opportunity because it doesn’t match their strengths.
+6. Some competitors will avoid an opportunity because it doesn’t match their strengths.
 In this respect, it’s helpful to consider what Guy Kawasaki calls “your unfair advantages.”

 Are the following psychological biases stopping you from niching?